gnosis/dex-services/README.md

 (cd contracts; cargo run --bin deploy --features bin)
 ```

+Running against public chains (e.g. Rinkeby/Mainnet) does not require any extra setup.

 ## BatchExchange

 The BatchExchange system only consists of a simple service that queries the relevant auction information (orders and balances) directly from the blockchain.
 It then tries to find and submit a valid solution as soon as the order collection phase for a given auction ends.

 The repo ships with a very naive solver, that can at the moment only match two orders between the fee token (*token0*) and another token if those orders overlap.
-A more sophisticated solver using a mixed integer programming approach is not open sourced at the moment.
+A slightly more sophisticated solver allowing to match multiple orders between two directly overlapping tokens (without the restriction that one has to be a fee token) can be found [here](https://github.com/gnosis/dex-open-solver).
+We also developed a solver that uses a mixed integer programming approach, however this one is not open sourced at the moment.
 In order to implement a custom solver, check the smart contract for the required constraints in the `submitSolution` method.

 ### Running BatchExchange